Kenai National Wildlife Refuge

 The Kenai National Wildlife Refuge is a 1.92 e6acre wildlife habitat preserve located on the Kenai Peninsula of Alaska, United States.
 It is adjacent to Kenai Fjords National Park.
 This refuge was created in 1941 as the Kenai National Moose Range, but in 1980 it was changed to its present status by the Alaska National Interest Lands Conservation Act.
 The refuge is administered from offices in Soldotna.
+The Kenai Wilderness protects 1,354,247 acres of the refuge as wilderness area.

-Terrain, Flora, and Fauna
+Terrain, flora, and fauna

 There is a wide variety of terrain in the refuge, including muskeg and other wetlands, alpine areas, and taiga forest.
 The refuge protects several large mammals, including wolf packs, brown bears, black bears, dall sheep, moose, Canadian lynx, and caribou, as well as thousands of migratory and native birds.
 There are numerous lakes, including two very large lakes, Skilak Lake and Tustumena Lake as well as the Kenai River, and the refuge is a popular destination for fishing for salmon and trout.

 Activities

-Boating and Camping
+Boating and camping

 The refuge has several campgrounds and boat launches, including two developed campgrounds, one at Hidden Lake and another at Skilak Lake, both accessible from Skilak Lake Loop Road, which intersects the Sterling Highway at both ends.
-Other less-developed campgrounds and campsites are accessible from the Sterling Highway, Skilak Loop Road, Swanson River Road, and Swan Lake Road, the later of which do not require fees to access.
+Other less-developed campgrounds and campsites are accessible from the Sterling Highway, Skilak Loop Road, Swanson River Road, and Swan Lake Road, the latter of which do not require fees to access.
 Since 2005 the refuge has offered 16 cabins for public use via a reservation system, with some cabins accessible only via boat.